Academicians, activists oppose Citizenship Amendment Bill

-Academicians, activists oppose Citizenship Amendment Billcities Updated: Dec 09, 2019 17:29 IST
+Academicians, activists oppose Citizenship Amendment Billlucknow Updated: Dec 09, 2019 20:01 IST

 The protest was held under the banner of Nagrikta Bachao Aandolan,